top of page

 Parent Involvement

-It is always recommended to test one or both of the known parents to get the most accurate results possible, since the genetic heritage of children is only half of that of the parents.
+It is always recommended to test one or both known parents to achieve the most accurate results, as a child’s genetic makeup is only half derived from their parents.

-The parents' participation in the sibling test makes it possible to exclude half of the child's DNA leaving the other half for comparison with the DNA of the person sought.
-This improves the reliability of results .
+The participation of parents in the sibling DNA test allows half of the child’s DNA to be excluded, leaving the other half available for comparison with the DNA of the person in question.
+This enhances the reliability of the results.

 There are 3 different statistical analysis that can be performed during sibling DNA testing which are based on the status of the participants according to the family situation.